Why Pearson Orthodontics?

 If your braces break or are causing you extreme pain, call our office.
 In many cases, we can address the issue over the telephone.
 If you need an emergency appointment, we will set aside time for you.

-What is Phase One (early) orthodontic treatment?
+What is Phase I (early) orthodontic treatment?

 Will my child need an expander?